Pierre Strong Jr.: College career

 Strong redshirted his true freshman season.
 As a redshirt freshman, he rushed for 1,116 yards and 11 touchdowns and was named the Missouri Valley Football Conference (MVFC) Freshman of the Year.
 Strong gained 1,018 yards and scored eight touchdowns on 143 carries during his redshirt sophomore season and was named first-team All-MVFC.
 As a redshirt junior, he rushed for 707 yards in the spring 2021 season, which was delayed from the fall due to the COVID-19 pandemic.
 As a redshirt senior, Strong rushed for 1,686 yards and 18 touchdowns, caught 22 passes for 150 yards, and also completed 4-of-4 pass attempts for 62 yards and four touchdowns.

 Professional career

+New England Patriots

-Strong was drafted by the New England Patriots with the 127th pick in the fourth round of the 2022 NFL Draft.
+Strong was selected by the New England Patriots with the 127th pick in the fourth round of the 2022 NFL draft.
+On December 12, 2022, Strong scored a three–yard rushing touchdown for his first career touchdown in a 27–13 victory over the Arizona Cardinals.
+Strong finished his rookie season with ten carries for 100 yards and one rushing touchdown.

+Cleveland Browns

+On August 27, 2023, Strong was traded to the Cleveland Browns in exchange for Tyrone Wheatley Jr.

+On August 26, 2025, Strong was waived by the Browns with an injury designation as part of final roster cuts.

+Green Bay Packers

+On September 8, 2025, Strong was signed to the Green Bay Packers practice squad.
+He was elevated to the active roster for Week 7.